Compose Testing Data Visually

 - Data Composer

-This is a data composer screen that allows you to select your type (assemblies and classes) and gather the data that you need to pass to the decision.
-Data Composer also allows you to save the prepared data so that the next time you come to this screen, you do not need to manually prepare your data.
+This is a data and JSON composer screen that allows you to select your type (assemblies and classes) and gather the data that you need to pass to the decision.
+Data and JSON Composer also allows you to save the prepared data so that the next time you come to this screen, you do not need to manually prepare your data.
 Instead, you can open the existing data and manipulate it as needed.

 As you can see in the next picture, you can add multiple data to the collection.